- What is overjustification effect

 The overjustification effect is a common phenomenon in parenting.

 “Positive reinforcement” in the form of rewards is often used by parents to motivate their children’s compliant behavior.
-By doing so, they not only decrease their children’s intrinsic motivation to behave but also instill the wrong values in them.
+By doing so, they decrease their children’s intrinsic motivation to behave and instill the wrong values in them.

 Paying for chores